-Touching or squeezing or popping these damages the skin — causing pain and spreading the bacteria to more of your face.
-I know it is tempting to do it, and I admit I do that too (sometimes) — guilty as charged.
+I know it is tempting to do, and I admit I do give in to temptation too (sometimes)—guilty as charged.
 What we must do is to muster enough self-control and go completely hands-free.

 2. Salicylic Acid 2%

 It is also beneficial in reducing excess oil production.
-Therefore it is an excellent fit for those with acne-prone, oily, and combination skin.
+So it's an excellent fit for those with acne-prone, oily, and combination skin.

 Now, some people consider SA bad for the skin, as it can cause irritation, itching, and redness.
 These effects can occur but only when SA is taken in inappropriate concentrations.

 Also, misuse of SA could disturb the pH level of your skin and cause a burning sensation.
-So what we must do is to be more careful in using SA.
+So we need to be extra careful in using SA.

 These are typically milder than other topical acne solutions, and most people don't experience side effects when using SA.
 But of course, your mileage may vary.
 Always listen to your skin's needs.

 Side effects of SA include dryness, peeling, and flaking.
-To keep side effects at bay, make sure you apply moisturizer immediately.
+To keep side effects at bay, make sure you apply moisturizer.
 When using salicylic acid to treat whiteheads, your skin will need your help in restoring its hydration.
-So, make sure you always finish with moisturizer.
+So, make sure you always finish your routine with moisturizer.

 Witch hazel is derived from a flowering plant of the same name.
 Because of its astringent qualities, it is excellent for healing whiteheads.
 How?